Introduction

 - Bugfix Data in event handlers was silently changed to

-as a data argument would result in handlers getting null
+so passing false as a data argument would result in handlers getting null instead of

 the expected data argument.